soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 - **Step 2 (required)** - [Make supervision available in your organization](configure-supervision-policies.md#MakeAvailable)

     Add yourself to the Supervisory Review role group so you can set up policies.
-Anyone who has this role assigned can access the **Supervision** page under **Data Governance** in the Security & Compliance Center.
+Anyone who has this role assigned can access the **Supervision** page in the Compliance Center.
 If email to be reviewed is hosted on Exchange Online, each reviewer must also have [remote PowerShell access to Exchange Online](https://docs.microsoft.com/powershell/exchange/exchange-online/disable-access-to-exchange-online-powershell).

 - **Step 3 (optional)** - [Configure custom sensitive information types or custom keyword dictionaries/lexicons](configure-supervision-policies.md#sensitiveinfo)